sbupara/ml-book/README.md

 ## Simplicity and Approach is Key

-As a student of statistics, I was taught a rigorous methodology for solving business problems using data-driven insights.
+As a student of statistics and business analytics, I was taught a rigorous methodology for solving business problems using data-driven insights.
 However, this methodology can seem daunting and complex to those without a technical background.
 In this chapter, we will explain the statistical methodology in simple terms, using a four-step process that anyone can understand.

 Step 1: Purpose and Motivation